 Porn Addiction Withdrawal Symptoms

-Porn addiction withdrawal occurs once someone addicted to pornography stops viewing porn.
+Porn addiction withdrawal occurs once someone addicted to pornography stops viewing porn, often in conjunction with ceasing masturbation.
 A porn addict’s brain has become so dependent on watching porn that when they stop, it causes them to experience withdrawals.
-Since porn addiction is considered a behavioral addiction similar to gambling and sex addiction, most porn addiction withdrawal symptoms are psychological.
+Since porn addiction is considered akin to behavioral addictions like gambling and sex addiction, most porn addiction withdrawal symptoms are predominantly psychological.

 The Diagnostic and Statistical Manual of Mental Health Disorders (DSM-5) does not formally recognize porn addiction.
-However, porn addiction is considered a behavioral addiction and can be treated along with its withdrawal symptoms.
+However, porn addiction is a behavioral addiction and can be treated, no matter how many of the common warning signs you’re experiencing.

 Since porn addiction withdrawal symptoms are mostly psychological, they are not considered life-threatening.